How to Create a Wait Form Dialog in C#

 }

-Through the c# example project, you can learn how to create c# progress dialog then using to create c# loading screen or c# splash screen.
+This is a very basic c# example project that shows you how to create c# progress dialog then using to create c# loading screen or c# splash screen.

 VIDEO TUTORIAL